Can state legislators overturn the will of the people in order to institute tax-financed campaigns?

 But in 2016, California legislators ignored the voters of their state.
-They passed, and Governor Jerry Brown signed, SB 1107.
-This bill that amended the Political Reform Act of 1974 to allow tax-financed campaigns at the state and local level, in direct contravention of the law, the California Constitution, and the clearly established desire of voters.
+They passed, and Governor Jerry Brown signed, S.B.
+1107.
+That bill amended the Political Reform Act of 1974 to allow tax-financed campaigns at the state and local level, in direct contravention of the law, the California Constitution, and the clearly established desire of voters.

 The Howard Jarvis Taxpayers Association (HJTA) is a nonprofit organization that represents California taxpayers in the courtroom.
 “Given the high cost of litigation,” the Association explains, “an ordinary taxpayer is rarely in a position to challenge the validity of an illegal tax levy.”
 The illegal passage of S.B.
 1107 is one such instance, and HJTA is filing suit to make sure that Californian’s tax dollars are not illegally sent to political campaigns.
 They are joined in this case by Quentin L. Kopp, a California citizen, retired judge, and an original author of Proposition 73, which prohibited the Legislature from enacting tax-financed campaigns.